adur1990/servalrpc-tests-suite/README.md

 Usage `auto-scenario.conf`

 ```
-core delayed-files/ "" "f 2" "f 2 f1" 0 #3
+core delayed-files/ "" "f 2" "f 2 f1" 0 #3 hub_4
 ```

-In the example presented above, the delayed-files scenario will be executed 3 times in core scenario 6 times in miniworld.
+In the example presented above, the delayed-files scenario will be executed 3 times in core with 4 nodes connected through a hub.

-The only thing you have to do is to make sure that core and/or miniworld is running.